hallzy/youtube-playlist-search/README.md

   downloaded it.

 You should have the extension now.

+When you use the extension for the first time you will be required to log in to a Google account.
+This extension uses Google's YouTube API, and requires a token from Google that allows the extension to retrieve information from the API.

 Optionally, you can now disable "Developer mode".
 Chrome should keep the custom version even after disabling.